AneerudhRa/Portfolio-Optimization-Model/README.md

 2. Navigate to the relevant sheet (Sheet 1 for USA stocks or Sheet 2 for Indian stocks).
 3. Explore the data, calculations, and graphs related to portfolio optimization models.
 4. Customize inputs and assumptions as needed.
-5. Interpret the results to make informed investment decisions using Expected returns, Standard deviation and Sharpe ratio.
+5. Interpret the results using Expected returns, Standard deviation and Sharpe ratio.

 ## Dependencies
 - This Excel model was created using Microsoft Excel and may require specific Excel functionalities or add-ins for full functionality.